raspberrypilearning/interactive-animation/en/step_5.md

 To make the **Yellow Balloon** sprite appear more realistic is has been made a little transparent using the `set the ghost effect`{:class="block3looks"} using a value of `15`.
 Making your sprite transparent may not fit your project idea and that's fine!

-Whatever effect you choose for your sprite, investigate the `graphic effects`{:class="block3looks"} blocks and the Scratch Graphics Effects **How to...** below as a source of inspiration.
+Whatever sprite you choose, investigate the `graphic effects`{:class="block3looks"} blocks and the Scratch Graphics Effects **How to...** below as a source of inspiration.

 **Add me in: scratch-graphics-effects**